Roman Portraiture

 Funerary Portraits

-While the Roman elite commemorated themselves with busts and statues, the lower classes, especially freedmen and soldiers, captured their likenesses on their own funerary monuments.
+While the Roman elite immortalized themselves through busts and statues, the lower classes, including freedmen and soldiers, left their own mark on funerary monuments.

 For Portraits on glass, see Roman Glass.